 A cocoon lies on stage, barely recognisable in the dim light.
 An almost static chord is sounding in the space.
 The light changes in color – the chord is changing slowly in pitch and texture.
 The cocoon seems to move – the light seems to get brighter and gradually shift color.
 Suddenly a fast movement – a sound erupts into the space, the light flashes – then again everything quiets down – the movement, the sound, the light.

-Wezen is a music-theatre work where I try to explore the relationship between theatrical gesture and musical instrument, between the body and the sonic world.
+Wezen is a serie of a music-theatre works where I try to explore the relationship between theatrical gesture and musical instrument, between the body and the sonic world.
 In Gewording (Becoming) the link between physical and sonic gesture is explored during a live performance, combining movement of the body and live coding.

 The title of the piece refers both to wind instruments as a category of musical instruments, and wind instruments as devices to measure the wind speed.